• Contact Info

 Builds on fundamentals established in Hip-Hop Dance Technique 1.
 Students deepen their understanding of Hip-Hop history through fundamental movement techniques, specifically, House, and study the social/political forces at work.
 The course focuses on increasing dancers' capacity for variation, sequencing, musicality and free-styling in Hip-Hop dance.
 Enrollment by audition only.
 Meets with DNCE 5331.
 May be repeated up to 4 total credit hours.

-Addresses the origin and evolution of American Hip-Hop dance rooted in a theoretical structure that springs from the elemental nature of the African Diaspora.
-Emphasis placed on the social, political, and economic environment in which it was fashioned.
-Pioneers, innovators, terminology, and styles will be identified.
-Course includes lectures, readings, audio/video analysis and discussion.
-Meets with DNCE 5047.
+Addresses the origin and evolution of American Hip-Hop dance rooted in theoretical structures springing from the elemental nature of the African Diaspora.
+Pioneers, innovators, terminology, and styles will be identified, emphasizing the social, political, and economic environment in which it was fashioned.
+Includes lectures, readings, audio/video analysis and discussion.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.
+Same as DNCE 5047.

 • DNCE 5047 - Hip-Hop Dance History